Field Goals

 I always wanted to play football and try kicking but I just assumed I couldn’t really do that because I’m a girl.

 After making Loyola’s club football team, and later training with some high-profile kicking coaches elsewhere in the U.S., she reached out to Bisons head coach Brian Dobie, who invited her for a visit.
-When Turner joined the roster in 2022 as a back-up kicker—and made that historic three-pointer during a pre-season game against the University of Saskatchewan Huskies—she did so as the second female Bisons player.
-Defensive back Reina Iizuka redshirted in 2018 as the first woman in U Sports football.
+When Turner joined the roster in 2022 as a back-up kicker—and soon after made a three-pointer during a pre-season battle against the University of Saskatchewan Huskies— she began to make a place for herself in sports history.
+She became the first female to play and score a point during a U Sports exhibition game—and did so as only the second female Bisons player.
+In 2018, defensive back Reina Iizuka was on the roster as the first woman in U Sports football but didn’t play a game.

-Not yet dressing for season games, Turner has four years of eligibility to battle for a starter spot.
-She figures Iizuka paving the way made her arrival less of a big deal for her male teammates.
+Turner figures Iizuka paving the way made her arrival less of a big deal for her male teammates.
 “They’ve definitely done a good job of treating me like anyone else,” she says.

 Since moving to Manitoba, the student-athlete has been flexing her creative muscle in the School of Art, with a plan to pursue graphic design.
 Turner’s take on the artistic process also neatly sums up her approach to the gridiron.